mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 Vectorize speeds up the algorithms by using Single Instruction Multiple Data (SIMD).
 These are special instructions from the CPU that allow to apply the same instruction to a "vector" of data instead to a individual values.
-Libraries such as `pandas` and `numpy` implement their own vectorized instructions.
+Libraries such as `pandas` and `numpy` implement C-based code and their own vectorized instructions.
 Therefore, it is always recommended to use all functions that operate over a set of data instead of using for loops.
 These can come from basic operators such as `>` or `+`, or from specific methods such as `np.sqrt`.
 For `numpy`. these are also called `universal functions` or `ufunc`.
 They basically perform operations in an element wise fashion but to a group of data.
 However, you can also create yours (explained in next section.)

 ## Numba